 - Increase their participation in the community life

-In order to be able to achieve the objectives of the project successfully, there is also a need to build the capacity of physical trainers in schools in order to be able to encourage successfully the participation of children from vulnerable target groups to these activities.
+To achieve the objectives of the project successfully, the need to build the capacity of physical trainers in schools in order to be able to encourage successfully the participation of children from vulnerable target groups to these activities was fulfilled.

 1) Collection of best practices around the world related with the ways of cooperation between schools, sport clubs and local communities.
 Development of a guidebook with good examples